 - You’re an entrepreneur, and the success of your business depends on how articulate you are – but you feel squeamish about being your own spokeswoman.

-- The thought of marketing yourself and your work feels icky or repulsive to you.
-You believe that being on stage or on camera runs contrary to your nature, yet you know your success is limited until you master this.
+- You believe that being on stage or on camera runs contrary to your nature, yet you know your success is limited until you master this.

 - You want to build a following around a specific idea you’re passionate about; perhaps you even want to start a movement.
 For this to work, you need to nail your message first.

 - You’re about to put a new book, film, creative project or business out into the world, and want to master your messaging before you start talking to media and to the public so that you do the best job possible (and don’t mess up when it matters most).

 - You don’t know how to make your message succinct and compelling.
 Perhaps you’re too close to your own story and material; or you can’t figure out what to keep in and what to leave out.